KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

    Figure 5.23: Association betweeen parameters.

-To assign fixed values to target parameters it is necessary to edit first the box labeled **Fixed value parameter** and click on the “plus” icon.
+To assign fixed values to target parameters it is necessary to edit first the box labeled **Fixed value parameter** and click on the Â“plusÂ” icon.
 Then the value can be associated as fixed value of the one or more target parameters.
 Remember to click on the **Ok** button to save the cross navigation just set.